Diep-Nguyen-Tara/TireScanAI-CS50-Final-Project/README.md

-# TireScanAI by Tara Diep Nguyen
+# TireScanAI - An app by Tara Diep Nguyen

 Video Demo:
 --